chandan174/Kubernetes/README.md

       - So to summarise controller manager make sure that controller like replicaset are always UP.
     - __cloud controller manager (CCM)__: when kubernetes is running on cloud platform (EKS/AKS), so when user request to create a resource such as LB/storage service on cloud platform than kubernetes has to provide the input from user to cloud provider understandable format.
       - Kubernetes provides CCM which is an open source utility where cloud providers which want to run kubernetes will write its logic.

+**Difference between POD and container**:
+- POD is a wrapper created on top of container.
+POD can contain 1 or multiple container (called as sidecar).
+- The benefit of using multiple container in a POD is they will have shared networking and sidecar container will be able to access the main container directly.
+- cluster IP address is assigned at the POD level by Kubeproxy and not container level.

+- Deployment --> Replicaset --> POD (container, sidecar)

+Service:
+1. Load balancing: it balances the incoming request and decide to send it to correct POD
+2. Service discovery: when a new pod is UP it discovers that using the label and selectors (as new POD will have different IP) and redirect the traffic to that new POD.
+3. Expose to the outside world:Service can allow you to expose your application to the outside world, below is how it does.
+      Service Type
+        --> ClusterIP : Application can be accessed inside the cluster. only 1 and 2 are possible.
+        -->Node Port : Application can be accessed inside your org (intranet) whoever has access to your node.
+         --> Load balancing: applications can be accessed from the external world.